Kevin Long (footballer): Birmingham City

 In January 2023, Long signed for Championship club Birmingham City until the end of the season.
 Lack of match fitness marred his early appearances – he had not played first-team football for eight months prior to joining – but head coach John Eustace continued to select him, and he started 20 of a possible 23 matches.
 Long was one of six senior professionals included on Birmingham's list of players to be released, but signed a new one-year contract with the club on 25 June.
 He played every minute of Birmingham's Championship season under Eustace's management, demonstrating aerial strength to complement centre-back partner Dion Sanderson's speed and ball skills, but lost his place to Emanuel Aiwu when Wayne Rooney took over as manager in October.
 A calf injury kept him out until January 2024, when Tony Mowbray restored him to the team, and he started four Championship matches before leaving the club for an undisclosed fee on 20 February.

 Toronto FC

 Long signed for Major League Soccer club Toronto FC on 20 February 2024.
 His contract covered 2024 with an option for 2025.
 He made his MLS debut five days later, playing the whole of the goalless opening-day visit to FC Cincinnati.
 He scored his first goal for the club against Simcoe County Rovers in a 5-0 victory at the Canadian Championship on April 24, 2024.
 Following the 2025 season, Toronto opted to decline their contract option on Long.

+Waterford

+On 15 March 2026, Long signed for League of Ireland Premier Division club Waterford.